 19. Take a trip round the coast to Viña del Mar

 A stone’s throw around the coast from Valparaíso, the coastal city of Viña del Mar offers a very different Chilean experience.
-Known as the Garden City, it combines lush outdoor green spaces with stretches of gorgeous sandy beach, so you can see why it’s a popular resort destination.
+Known as the Garden City, it combines lush outdoor green spaces with stretches of gorgeous sandy beach (featured in our collection of the best beaches in South America), so you can see why it’s a popular resort destination.
 There is lots more to explore underneath the surface too, with a fascinating cultural heritage waiting to be discovered.

 Buses run between Valparaíso to Viña del Mar frequently throughout the day, and tickets are cheap.
 You can find and book a ticket in advance on Busbud or simply turn up at the Valparaíso’s main Rodoviário terminal.
 The guys at Tours 4 Tips run a free walking tour in Viña del Mar, or you can just wander the beaches and neighbourhoods at your own pace.